By default, sbt executes the run and test tasks within its own JVM instance.

 strategy when turbo mode is enabled.
 This strategy can significantly improve the

-startup and total runtime performance compared to ScalaLibrary
+startup and total runtime performance compared to ScalaLibrary.
+Results may be

 inconsistent if any of the libraries have mutable global state because, unlike